tborowy/egghead-exercises/README.md

-#Exercise 24 : ng-view
+##Exercise 24 : ngView

 ##Summary
 AngularJS's ngView is a directive that complements the $route service by including the rendered template of the current route into the main layout (typically the index.html) file.

+The application is already setup but ngView is not utilised.

 ##Goals
-Your task is to set up routing in this simple application.
-* configure the routing to display home.html page at `/` path'
+ * configure the routing to display `home.html` page with `message` from controller at `/` path
-* display message from controller at `home.html`
-* **don't** change `home.html` file and `RouteCtrl`
+ * DON'T change `home.html` file and `RouteCtrl`

-##Before you start, please refer to:
+###Before you start, please refer to:
 * [angularjs-ng-view](https://egghead.io/lessons/angularjs-ng-view)

 ##Setup